Configuring LLM(s)#

 🧠 Using Model-Specific Parameters#

-For OpenAI’s reasoning models (o1/o3/o4), you can set reasoning-specific parameters:
+For reasoning (CoT-capable) models (such as OpenAI’s o1/o3/o4), you can set reasoning-specific parameters:

 Using model-specific parameters#